2 Fresh water on the planet is rapidly being depleted, polluted, or both.

 The Middle East North Africa region, Syria, Yemen, and other areas of the world are running out of water.
 Mexico City is severely water challenged as is Cape Town South Africa.
 Sao Paulo Brazil, the largest city in the Southern Hemisphere was close to a severe water crisis just a few years ago, as was the state of California.

 Note: Agriculture is the single largest user of surface water.
 When abundant rainfall refills depleted reservoirs, it gives a false impression of a return to normal.
-However, ancient aquifers that took a million years to form are lower than ever.
+However, ancient aquifers that took eons to form are lower than ever.

 # 4 On average, a meal in the US travels 1,500 miles to the table.